Rashida Tlaib: Impeachments of Donald Trump

+Tlaib voted for the second impeachment of Donald Trump after the January 6 United States Capitol attack.

 Personal life

 In 1998, at the age of 22, Tlaib married Fayez Tlaib.
-They have two sons, Adam and Yousif.
+They have two sons.
 The couple have since divorced.
-In 2018 a campaign spokesperson referred to Tlaib as a single mother.
+In 2018, a campaign spokesperson referred to Tlaib as a single mother.

 In September 2018, The New York Times reported that Tlaib walked into her family's mosque to express her gratitude for the opportunity to run for Congress, articulating a belief that "my Allah is She".
 The Detroit Free Press reported that, although she recognizes that some in her faith community consider her not "Muslim enough", she believes that Allah understands that she deems her actions "reflective of Islam".